bvberkum/docutils-ext/README.rst

 Extensions for Python docutils.
 May need latest docutils from SVN.

+Docs below need a general clean up.
+Also see doc/.

 Development targets
   - Du nodes and an reST directive for left- and right-margin page decoration.
   - An reST directive for table summaries.